Russian Orthodox Church Outside of Russia: Post-Soviet period

 In 1997 Patriarch of Moscow Alexei II attempted to visit a ROCOR-held monastery in Hebron with Yasser Arafat.
 "The Moscow-based church has enjoyed a close relationship with Arafat since his guerrilla fighter days."
 The ROCOR clergy refused to allow Arafat and the patriarch to enter the church, holding that Alexei had no legitimate authority.
 Two weeks later police officers of the Palestinian Authority arrived; they evicted the ROCOR clergy and turned the property over to the ROC.

 Alexei made another visit in early January 2000 to meet with Arafat, asking "for help in recovering church properties" as part of a "worldwide campaign to recover properties lost to churches that split off during the Communist era".
 Later that month the Palestinian Authority again acted to evict ROCOR clergy, this time from the 3 acre Monastery of Abraham's Oak in Hebron.

 Metropolitan Vitaly (Ustinov) in 2001 was succeeded by the fifth First-Hierarch of the ROCOR, Metropolitan Laurus (Škurla), who oversaw the reconciliation with the Russian Orthodox Church in 2007.
 After the death of Laurus in 2008, he was succeeded by the sixth First-Hierarch, Metropolitan Hilarion (Kapral).
 Metropolitan Hilarion (Kapral) reposed in May 2022.

 Reconciliation with the Moscow Patriarchate

 In 2000 Metropolitan Laurus became the First Hierarch of the ROCOR; he expressed interest in the idea of reunification.
 At the time ROCOR insisted that the Moscow Patriarchate address the murders of Tsar Nicholas II and his family in 1918 by the Bolsheviks.
 The ROCOR accused the leadership of the ROC as being submissive to the Russian government and were also alarmed by their ties with other denominations of Christianity, especially Catholicism.

 At the jubilee Council of Bishops in 2000, the Russian Orthodox Church canonized Tsar Nicholas and his family, along with more than 1,000 martyrs and confessors.
-This council also enacted a document on relations between the Church and the secular authorities, censoring servility and complaisance.
-They also rejected the idea of any connection between E. Orthodoxy and Catholicism.
+The Council also enacted a document on relations between the Church and the secular authorities, censoring servility and complaisance.
+They also rejected the idea of any connection between Eastern Orthodoxy and Catholicism.